Acronite/Scum-Server-Manager-ENG/Backend/Docs/README.md

 - Material-UI
 - Axios

-## 📝 Licença
+## 📝 License

-Este projeto é privado e proprietário.
+This project is private and proprietary.

-## 🤝 Contribuição
+## 🤝 Contributing

-Para contribuir com o projeto, entre em contato com a equipe de desenvolvimento.
+To contribute to the project, contact the development team.

-## 🔗 Repositório
+## 🔗 Repository

 [GitHub - ScumServerManager2.0](https://github.com/PauloPedreiro/ScumServerManager2.0)